shimakamali/Lpic1/README.md

 -L   Lock the user account

--U   Unlock the user account
+-U   Unlock the user

+error:
+accountCould not chdir to home directory /home/test5: Permission denied
+-bash: /home/test5/.bash_profile: Permission denied

+The directory /home/test5 does not exist, or
+It exists but is owned by the wrong user, or Permissions on the directory or .bash_profile prevent the user from accessing it.